ClosedNon-Profit

 What is the Basic Rights Qld Grant (formerly Queensland Working Women’s service) (IR)?

 The Basic Rights Qld Grant (formerly Queensland Working Women’s service) (IR) is a non-profit grant offered by DSDIP in Australia.
-This grant supports an employment advisory service for women by providing free advice, advocacy and referral services on work-related issues.
-It includes support for women experiencing family and domestic violence, re-entering the workforce, and those in precarious or low-status employment.
+A Queensland government grant allocated to Basic Rights Queensland to support a not-for-profit community-based employment advisory service for women.
+The service provides free advice, advocacy and referrals on work-related issues, including for women affected by family and domestic violence, re-entering the workforce, or in precarious employment.

 Who is eligible for the Basic Rights Qld Grant (formerly Queensland Working Women’s service) (IR)?